 Overview: Special Education in Virginia

-Virginia serves over 175,000 students with disabilities through specialized education programs across the state.
+Virginia serves over 185,000 students with disabilities through specialized education programs across the state (VDOE, 2024-25 school year).
 The Virginia Department of Education (VDOE) oversees special education services, ensuring compliance with federal IDEA (Individuals with Disabilities Education Act) requirements while providing additional state-level protections.

 Quick Facts: